NO LESS: Novel Opportunities for Light Exotic Searches at the SPS: Fixed angular acceptance configurations BDF 1a, 2a, 3a

 \item 2a) The distances between the 4 STRAW stations are reduced by 30\%, effectively increasing the size of the decay volume by 10.613\,m.
 The detector locations can be compared to the \textbf{BDF 1a} layout in Fig.\ref{fig:BDF12a}.

 \item 3a) The 17.69\,m long NA62 RICH detector is removed.
-The spectrometer is accordingly placed closer to the calorimeter system, allowing a longer decay volume than configuration 0 at the cost of the loss of the $\pi$, $K$ and $p$ separation, which is currently possible in certain momentum ranges at NA62.
-In this configuration, the decay volume is expanded by 28.303\,m by moving the STRAW stations closer together, as in 2a) and removing the RICH. \end{itemize}
+The spectrometer is accordingly placed closer to the calorimeter system, allowing a longer decay volume than configuration 0 at the cost of losing the $\pi$, $K$ and $p$ separation, which is currently possible in certain momentum ranges at NA62.
+In this configuration, the STRAW stations are moved closer together, as in 2a) and the RICH is removed.
+This results in a 28.303\,m longer decay volume. \end{itemize}

 The impact of the geometry adjustment on the signal yield for direct and meson-mediated production processes can be seen in figures \ref{fig:bd3}, \ref{fig:bd1a} and \ref{fig:bd2a}.
-In summary, in the configuration \textbf{BDF 1a} (\textbf{BDF 2a}), a global factor of 1.5 (2) increase in the signal yield can be expected with respect to the minimal configuration \textbf{BDF 0}.
-In the configuration \textbf{BDF 3a}, the expected increase can reach a factor of 4.5 for direct production processes and a factor of 3.5 for meson-mediated processes.
+In summary, for configuration \textbf{BDF 1a} (\textbf{BDF 2a}), a global factor of 1.5 (2) increase in the signal yield can be expected with respect to the minimal configuration \textbf{BDF 0}.
+In configuration \textbf{BDF 3a}, the expected increase can reach a factor of 4.5 for direct production processes and a factor of 3.5 for meson-mediated processes.